-One in four high schools across the country have used Dave Ramsey's Foundations in Personal Finance curriculum to teach students how to budget, save, spend wisely, and build wealth so they can live generously.
+One in three high schools across the country have used Dave Ramsey's Foundations in Personal Finance curriculum to teach students how to budget, save, spend wisely, and build wealth so they can live generously.

-Fifth Third Bank has provided the Foundations curriculum to more than 2,000 schools in their communities, reaching more than 600,000 students to date, with the goal of reaching more than 1 million students by 2017.
+Fifth Third Bank has provided the Foundations curriculum to more than 2,700 schools in their communities, reaching more than 800,000 students to date, with the goal of reaching more than one million students by spring of 2017.

 Fifth Third Bank, Member FDIC.